You might be surprised to learn that WordPress has changed hands over the years. Here’s what we can learn from WordPress acquisitions.

 The WordPress ecosystem is a dynamic one, even in the context of IT.
-Users know about and interact daily with the thousands of plugins and themes available on the platform, but what happens in the backstage is interesting.
+Users know about the thousands of plugins and themes available on the platform, but what happens behind closed doors is just as interesting.
 Let’s talk about WordPress acquisitions.

 This article has a table listing all known acquisitions.
 Check it now.

-The last 13 years saw at least 28 major acquisitions with publicly available information available, with 10 in the last two years alone.
+The last 13 years saw at least 28 major acquisitions, with 10 in the last two years alone.

 M&A Operations such as these may represent shifts in the market and showcase interesting numbers.
 Hundreds of thousands of users are affected.

 You might not have noticed but, if you are a WordPress user, chances are you used a platform that has had more than one owner.

 It’s more than likely a lot of money is involved.
 Unfortunately, only two operations have reliable disclosed amounts: Automattic purchase of Tumblr in 2019 for $3 million, and that of WooCommerce in 2015 for $30 million.